99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

   YAML file the "Transform" section in the document represent  it is a Serverless Application Model (SAM) template
 - Instrinct functions (the most important):
   - Ref: returns the instance ID
-  - GetAtt: returns the value of a specific attribute, ex: when creating and EBS vol you want to get the AZ of the EC2!!
+  - GetAtt: returns the value of a specific attribute, ex: when creating and EBS vol you want to get the AZ of the EC2
-  - FindInMap: returns a value from a specific key!!
-FindInMap [ MapName, TopLevelKey, SecondLevelKey ]
+  - FindInMap: returns a value from a specific key  FindInMap [ MapName, TopLevelKey, SecondLevelKey ]
   - importValue: import values that are exported in other stacks
   - Condition Functions: if / and / not / or
   - Base64: convert value to base64
 - Outputs: Describes the values that are returned whenever you view your stack's properties.
-  !!
     Exported Output Values in CloudFormation must have UNIQUE names within a single REGION

 CF Rollbacks:
 if a stack creation fails you have the option to default: everything rolls back, or to disable rollback to troubleshoot